You know, some great news out of Indiana that I had not known until today, and I don't know why I didn't pick this up earlier.

 You hate me right now, don't you?

-And she's probably and she's probably going to vote For Hillary.
+And she's probably, and she's probably going to vote for Hillary.

 You're not going to vote for Trump.

-The one thing I will tell you, and I've said this to you but in the past, at this stage in the election, the stakes I believe are higher than ever.
+The one thing I will tell you, and I've said this to you in the past, at this stage in the election, the stakes I believe are higher than ever.

 Of course they are.

-I know the candidates well.
+I know the candidates.

-I do not think we have crystal clear facts.
+Well, I do not think we have crystal clear facts.

 I think I do, but I don't have time to go over.

-I gotta I gotta stop, but I will Kellyanne Conway, Doug Schoen will be with us at the top of the hour.
+Kellyanne Conway, Doug Schoen will be with us at the top of the hour.

 We'll look at some poll numbers.